 I love simple things that allow me to streamline process and work faster.

-The ability to freeze panes in Excel is one of those simple yet marvelous things that just make things better.
-And without a lot of work!
+And this doesn’t just affect large data sets.
 Even with a very large monitor it doesn’t take much data in a spreadsheet to force scrolling.

 And then scroll back to where you were.

 And then back again.